Crpearce/Crpearce/README.md

 Over the past 8 months I have fully immersed myself into learning to code, specifically focusing on Front-end development.
 Prior to making this career change, I was a Chef, Buyer and Data Analyst in the food distribution industry for around 10 years.
 I love problem solving and have found that the change from supply chain to coding has allowed me to experience the same personal satisfaction when coming up with complex solutions.

 - 😀 I enjoy skiing ⛷️, hiking 🏔, and spending time with my wife, dog and 1 year old son.
-- 📚 I am currently learning Swift
+- 📚 I am currently learning Swift and xCode
 - 📫 How to reach me: Crpearce892@gmail.com